-Rooftop bars are in style at the moment, and it doesn’t seem that they will be disappearing anytime soon.
+Rooftop bars are in style at the moment, and it doesn’t seem they will be disappearing anytime soon.
 This is especially true in Porto, where the city’s lookout points are one of its main attractions.
-On the weekends, and even during occasional weeknights, they fill up with beautiful, happy people.
-Since many bars happen to be located on hotel rooftops, they are also filled with tourists, but that doesn’t stop the locals from attending, too.
-Entrance fees vary, from free to five or 10 euros, depending on the location and the hour, and sometimes a cocktail is included in the fee, so don’t be afraid to ask.
+On the weekends, and even during occasional weeknights, they fill up.
+Since many bars happen to be on hotel rooftops, they are also filled with tourists, but that doesn’t stop the locals from attending, too.
+Entrance fees vary, from free to €10, depending on the location and the hour; sometimes a cocktail is included in the fee, so don’t be afraid to ask.
 There is no shortage of street-side, eclectic and traditional venues either.

 Locals from Porto tend to be active with a love of the outdoors, perhaps due to the surrounding ocean and mountains.
-When the sightseeing slows down, take some time to stroll along the wall at Miradouro das Virtues, or sit on a park bench at the Miradouro da Vitória and enjoy the views.
+When the sightseeing slows down, take time to stroll along the wall at Miradouro das Virtues, or sit on a park bench at the Miradouro da Vitória and enjoy the views.
 Go for a run on the promenade at Foz do Douro.
 Or leave Porto for the day and visit the nearby Douro Valley or the Peneda-Gerês Park.